Early Action Acceptance Rates for the Class of 2029

 Are you trying to decide if it's worth it to apply Early Action as part of your college admissions strategy?
-If so, you'll want to consider how Early Action acceptance rates at top schools compare to Regular Decision acceptance rates.
-Below you’ll discover Early Action rates for Ivy League and other highly selective schools in the US for the Class of 2028.
-With the admissions landscape as competitive as it has ever been, an Early Action application strategy could help give you the edge you're looking for.
+In this post, Crimson Education COO Arkesh Patel shares the most recent data available on Early Action acceptance rates and related early round admissions trends and developments — for the Ivy League and other highly selective US schools, for the Class of 2029.
+With the admissions landscape as competitive as it has ever been, an Early Action application strategy could give you the edge you're looking for.
 Use the information below to help you decide if applying EA is the right choice for your circumstances.

 With tens of thousands of motivated young scholars aspiring each year to get into top colleges, acceptance rates at Ivy League schools and top-ranked non-Ivies have been touching record lows.

-Among these institutions, a good number offer Early Action admissions options, which thousands of students apply under each year, for various reasons.
+Among these institutions, a good number offer Early Action or Early Decision admissions options, which thousands of students apply under each year, for various reasons.

-One of the most prominent reasons, especially in the current admissions landscape, is to take advantage of acceptance rates that are often much higher than Regular Decision acceptance rates.
+One of the most prominent reasons, especially in the current admissions landscape, is to take advantage of a higher acceptance rate.

-Below you’ll find more information about Early Action statistics for the Class of 2028.
+Below you’ll find more information about Early Action statistics for the Class of 2029 along with insights into recent Early Action admissions trends and developments.

 At the end, we’ll review important features of EA policies and application strategies to help you plan your next steps.
 You'll also find links to posts going into more detail on related topics because we want you to be able to make the most informed decisions possible.